apache/jena/CONTRIBUTING.md

 for generics, and don't declared checked exceptions that are not used.
 Use `@SuppressWarnings("unused")` as necessary.

+Please don't mix reformatting and functional changes; it makes it harder to review.

 ### Legal

-All contributions are understood to be made as contributions to the Apache Software Foundation.
-These are then incorporated into the project ocdebase and licneses under the Apache License 2.0.
+All contributions are understood to be made as contributions to the Apache Software Foundation by the person makign the pull request.
+These are then incorporated into the project codebase and licnesed under the Apache License 2.0.

 You, as an individual, must be entitled to make the contribution to the project.
 If the contrbution is part of your employment, please arrange this before making the contribution.

-For a large contribution, the Project may ask for a specific Software Grant from the contributor.
+For a large contribution, the project may ask for a specific Software Grant from the contributor.

 If in doubt, or you have any questions, ask on the dev@jena.apache.org